diridari/logging-cpp/README.md

     				 from :	 /xxx/SimpleLogging/example/example1.cpp:33

 ## How to use
-for further  information's see the example.
+For further  information's see the example.
 ### Log something
-write a log message is very simple:
+Write a log message is very simple:

     Log::log(message,importance);
 or